Dictionary » Adjective Words » Disturbing – Meaning, Definition, Synonyms and Antonyms

 4. How is “disturbing” different from “scary”?

-“Scary” often refers to fear caused by danger, while “disturbing” usually implies emotional discomfort or moral unease.
+“Scary” often focuses on fear caused by danger, while “disturbing” usually emphasizes emotional discomfort, moral unease, or unsettling information.

 5. Is it appropriate for formal writing?